 The Criminal Code of Canada prohibits driving while impaired by drugs and alcohol.
 Yet impaired driving remains the leading criminal cause of death and injury in Canada.
-The latest available Department of Justice statistics indicate that, in 2016, there were more than 70,000 impaired driving incidents “including almost 3,000 drug-impaired driving incidents.”
+The latest available Department of Justice statistics indicates that, in 2016, there were more than 70,000 impaired driving incidents “including almost 3,000 drug-impaired driving incidents.”

 Having provided for the coming into force of the Cannabis Act on October 17th, 2018, the Government of Canada has also taken steps to better deter and detect drug and alcohol-impaired driving by enacting reforms to the Criminal Code in Bill C-46, which received Royal Assent on June 21, 2018.
-This legislation enacts new driving offences for having a prohibited concentration of a defined drug in the blood while driving, and authorizes the police to use additional tools, such as roadside oral fluid (saliva) drug screeners to detect and define the prohibited concentration.
+This legislation enacts new driving offences for having a prohibited concentration of a defined drug in the blood while driving and authorizes the police to use additional tools, such as roadside oral fluid (saliva) drug screeners to detect and define the prohibited concentration.
 It also prescribes penalties for these new offences.

 Currently, the police check for drug-impaired driving at the roadside by using a standardized field sobriety test, which involves standing on one foot or walking in a straight line.
 Pilot project testing has been underway by Public Safety Canada and the RCMP for a year on saliva screening devices and concluded they were “a useful additional tool for Canadian law enforcement.”